U.S. Coast Guard

 COMDTINST M1000.8 1.E.6

 COMDTINST M1000.8 1.C.13

-If you are above the cut, you should be listing positions on your E-Resume for the new pay grade.
-You should not place pay grade mismatch positions on your E-resume as one of your picks.
-If you would like to be considered for a pay grade mismatch that your command endorses will provide a service/unit need, then you can request that in your comments section of the E-resume but not as a pick.
-If you are in doubt about what pay grade positions to put on your E-resume due to your high placement on SWE list but are not above the cut due to low cuts or even lack of cuts, then you can use this as an example.
-“Picks 1-10 are listed for my current rank of E-6 and picks 11-20 are for E-7 positions should I become above the cut for advancement.”
-This should be noted in your comments section as well.
+If you are above the cut, you should list positions on your E-Resume for the new pay grade.
+You should not list pay grade mismatch positions on your E-resume as ANY of your picks.
+If you would like to be considered for a pay grade mismatch that your command endorses and will provide a service/unit need, you can request this in your comments section of the E-resume.
+If you are ranked high on SWE list, but are not above the cut due to low cuts or even lack of cuts and are in doubt about what pay grade positions to put on your E-resume, use the following as an example of what to put in your comments section of your e-resume: “Picks 1-10 are listed for my current rank of E-6 and picks 11-20 are for E-7 positions should I become above the cut for advancement.”
 The number of picks listed here is just an example, you can put as many billets on your e-resume as you want.
 Obviously the more billets the more “realistic” your e-resume will be.
-If you want the term “realistic” defined I highly encourage individuals to set up an appointment for career counseling.
+If you want the term “realistic” defined, I highly encourage individuals to set up an appointment for career counseling.

 There is a Sea Time requirement for advancement.
 You need 24 months to advance to E-6 and 36 months RATED to advance to E-7.
 We have over 120 afloat billets aboard patrol boats, many more independent duty jobs afloat on “Black Hulls” and Large/Medium Cutters as well, plenty of opportunities to get your sea time.
 Recommend that career minded individuals get their required sea time as soon as possible so they can compete for FS1 and FSC accordingly.
 No sea time wavier for advancement is authorized as per the current RFMC, EPM, and CG-1111.